ramtinka/LSTM-and-1D-CNN-Models-for-Real-Time-Flood-Prediction/README.md

 python3 lstm.py
 ```

-The script will train the LSTM and 1D-CNN modelx using the training data and evaluate it using the testing data.
-The output will display the Mean Absolute Percentage Error (MAPE) of the model predictions.
+The script will train the LSTM and 1D-CNN models using the training data and evaluate them using the testing data.
+The output will display the model predictions' Mean Absolute Percentage Error (MAPE).

 ## Cite Us:

 If you find this code beneficial for your research, we kindly request that you cite our work:
 ```
-@ARTICLE{}
+@ARTICLE{Atashi, Vida, et al. "Comparative Study of Deep Learning LSTM and 1D-CNN Models for Real-time Flood Prediction in Red River of the North, USA."
+2023 IEEE International Conference on Electro Information Technology (eIT).
+IEEE, 2023.}